LAUNCH OF 'RIVERS NEED ESTUARIES' CAMPAIGN

 The fishing industry has become the whipping boy in the campaign for more marine reserves with no documentation of any threat posed by fishing.
 During this ABC Radio National interview campaigners admit fishing has had no impact on the Coral Sea, while Professor Bob Kearney simply states the facts.

-REEF SYMPOSIUM DELIVERS A SEA OF ALARMIST REPORTS FROM A COMPLIANT MEDIA
+REEF SYMPOSIUM: SEA OF ALARMISM FROM COMPLIANT MEDIA